thunderbird/webext-docs/windows.rst

 .. api-section-annotation-hack::

-Creates (opens) a new browser with any optional sizing, position or default URL provided.
+Creates (opens) a new window with any optional sizing, position or default URL provided.

 .. api-header::
    :label: Parameters